zbalkan/zbalkan.github.io/_posts/2025-02-20-surrogates.md

 | High Surrogates | U+D800–U+DBFF | ED A0 80 to ED AF BF |
 | Low Surrogates | U+DC00–U+DFFF | ED B0 80 to ED BF BF |

-In the code below, we use the constant first byte, then enumerate second and third bytes in the range to build a valud UTF-16 filename, that is not renderable.
+In the code below, we use the constant first byte, then enumerate second and third bytes in the range to build a valid UTF-16 filename, that is not renderable.
 See the `surrogatepass` parameter below, you probably never needed to use.
 You may need to have a look to understand the problem with paths and how Python handles them[^3].
 I believe the code is clear and readable and no more explanation is needed.

 ```python
 import os